-Making left turns into oncoming traffic, merging on and off highways, and judging gaps in traffic are all good examples.
+Making left turns into oncoming traffic, merging on and off highways and judging gaps in traffic are all good examples.
 They're also more challenging – and the parent-child dynamic during driving lessons is a challenge on its own.
 Here are some teaching tips to keep the peace:

-- Stay calm.
-First, breathe.
-Then prepare yourself for learning on both sides.
+Stay calm.
+Prepare yourself for learning on both sides.
 For teens, learning to drive safely and in control is the goal.
 For parents, being able to calmly help teens through mistakes will help the learning process.

-- Start slow.
-Big, empty parking lots make a great place for your teen to master the basics before driving onto main roads.
-And when it comes to adult supervision requirements, all logged hours are created equal.
+Start slow.
+Big, empty parking lots make a great place for your teen to master the basics before driving on main roads.
+And when it comes to adult supervision requirements, all logged hours count.

-- Lead by example.
+Lead by example.
 As both a driver and a coach, eliminate distractions.
-Turn off your cell phone so you can focus on giving sound advice and helping the driver understand and obey traffic laws.
+Turn off your cell phone so you can focus on giving advice and helping your teen understand and obey traffic laws.

-- Stick to driving.
-Keep your discussions focused on how to spot potential hazards, or on the “what would you do” for different situations.
-Talking about how terrible your day was, report cards, or weekend plans can wait until the car is parked.
+Stick to driving.
+Keep your discussions focused on how to spot potential hazards, or on "what would you do" for different situations.
+Talking about how terrible your day was, report cards or weekend plans can wait until the car is parked.

-There’s not a clear step-by-step textbook on teaching hazard avoidance and judgment, there's no substitute for practice.
-Only time behind the wheel will give teens the experience they need to scan and react to different situations.
+When it comes to hazard avoidance and judgment, there's no substitute for practice.
+Only time behind the wheel gives teens the experience they need to scan and react to different situations.
 And your love, support and guidance also can become lasting memories from the lessons.